Today is International Women’s Day – a global celebration of the social, economic, cultural, and political achievements of women.

 Miyoko Schinner is an award-winning chef who spearheaded the vegan cheese revolution with her debut book Artisan Vegan Cheese

-Schinner also spoke at the first-ever Vegan Women Summit last month, an event that aimed to ‘inspire, educate, and empower future and rising female leaders on how to bring compassion to their career and industry’.
+Schinner also spoke at the first-ever Vegan Women Summit last year.
+The event aims to ‘inspire, educate, and empower future and rising female leaders on how to bring compassion to their career and industry’.

 2. Dana Glowacka